AntonioLeutsch/bouncer/README.md

 - `bouncerFormInvalid` is emitted on a form that fails validation.
 - `bouncerInitialized` is emitted when bouncer initializes.
 - `bouncerDestroy` is emitted when bouncer is destroyed.
+- `bouncerFieldValidated` is emitted when field is validated.
+- `bouncerFieldValid` is emitted when bfiedl is successfully validated.

 You can listen for these events with `addEventListener`.
 All five events bubble up the DOM.
 The `event.target` is the field or form (or document, when initializing and destroying).